etan18/Obsidian-Notes/Unfinished/large language models.md

 	- we can use negative log likelihood to estimate what our loss should be. for a language modeling task with vocabulary size $n$, the expected value of our loss is
 $$-\ln (\frac{1}{n})$$
 - context window: working memory of an LLM, the number of *tokens* that an llm can consider in a single prompt/query
-	- tradeoff: computational cost scales quadratically with size of context window. this is because the relationships between each token must be computed.
+	- tradeoff: computational cost scales quadratically with size of context window in normal [[attention]]. this is because the relationships between each token must be computed.
 	- Large context windows may also dilute relevant information and confuse the model. a 2023 study found that LLMs perform best when the most relevant information is at the beginning or end of the input
+	- [[transformers]] do follow [[model scaling]] laws as context window increases, while LSTM degrade in longer contexts
 - Evaluations
 	- mmlu, benchmarks